Liyubov/data_analysis_for_social_good/README.md

 ### LeWiBo_on_map.ipynb
 It is file for the visualisation of activities of the project "Lectures without borders": lectures uploaded to the airtable visualised on a world map, preprocessing data from dataframe exported from csv file with all lectures made or planned.
-More details about activities on www.scied.network
+More details about project and activities (lectures, seminars of Lectures without borders) are on www.scied.network
+We collect the information about schools around the globe on Open Street map file.
+Contact us if you would like to contribute.
+We also plan to extent mapping to general projects, such as Open Street map plus Humanitarian dataprojects https://data.humdata.org/dataset/hotosm_arm_roads

 ###  	analysis_mobility_trajectories_oh_data.ipynb
 We analyze INDIVIDUAL mobility data from openhumans example of data in order to understand movements of individuals.